ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
-_I am passionate about business analysis, have knowledge of the most popular programming languages, skills to visually model overview systems, and Software Development Life Cycle.
-Besides, I used to be in roles UI/UX designer, developer, and manual tester.
-I have a knack for public speaking, problem-solving skills, have demonstrated experience as a role manager.
-A perfectionist who ensures that every task is completed with the utmost attention to detail.
-Outside of work, I am into doing swimming and photography, which helps me find life balance and refill the energy for a new day._
+_I am passionate about business analysis, have knowledge of the most popular programming languages, skills to visually model overview systems, problem-solving, public speaking and demonstrated experience as a role manager.
+Besides, I used to be in roles UIUX designer, developer, and manual tester.
+A perfectionist who ensures that every task is completed with the utmost attention to detail. ._

 <br />